10 & 11 December, 2025

 The Global Flood & Water Risk Summit

-Adapt Unbound’s 2025 Europe Summit is the premier gathering for global leaders, innovators, and investors committed to shaping a resilient future in the face of escalating physical water risks.
+2025 Europe summit is the premier gathering for global leaders, innovators, and investors committed to shaping a resilient future in the face of escalating physical water risks.

 In Numbers